Rachel Stephens of Sweet Woodland Farm

 “Organic sustainability holds value in all my past and current work.”

-In addition, she currently serves as the Agro-Ecology director of a local non-profit organization, The Ecological Culture Initiative's mission is to foster an ecology-based evolution of the local community through advocacy, education, and practical assistance.
+In addition, she currently serves as the President and Agro-Ecology director of a local non-profit organization, The Ecological Culture Initiative's mission is to foster an ecology-based evolution of the local community through advocacy, education, and practical assistance.